arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

 ## Next Step
 In this sketch you only get the readings of the sensor.
 A good next step could be to use these readings as parameters to trigger different reactions on the board, for example on the board LED.
-Please take a look at our [cheat sheet](/tutorials/nicla-sense-me/cheat-sheet) if you want quick references for the boards features.
+Please take a look at our [User Manual](/tutorials/nicla-sense-me/cheat-sheet) if you want quick references for the boards features.
 Test other tutorials we have for the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me#tutorials) to discover more about this board.

 ## Conclusion